 The 6th most popular snowboarding destination in New Hampshire.

-Southeast of Littleton near Lincoln, the Loon Mountain ski area has 61 trails spread over 370 acres served by twelve lifts accessing a maximum vertical descent of 2,100 feet.
-Unless there is fresh snow, you may find that the runs seem a little icy.
+Southeast of Littleton near Lincoln, the Loon Mountain Resort has 61 trails spread over 370 acres served by twelve lifts accessing a maximum vertical descent of 2,100 feet.
+The runs vary in difficulty from 20% beginner to 60% intermediate to 20% difficult.
+Known as an intermediate's groomer paradise, Loon does receive an average annual snowfall of 160 inches.
+But, unless there is fresh snow, you may find that the runs seem a little icy.
 The gondola accessing the summit is known for its long, slow lift line.
 If the line is out the door and moving slow, consider taking a series of lifts to reach the summit.

-For the freestylers, there is a main terrain park with over 80 features.
+For the freestyle snowboarders in your crew, Loon Mountain has a main terrain park with over 80 features to session.
 This massive terrain park is spread over a mail and has boxes, rails and a jump line.
-For the 2014/2015 season, there is the new Lil Stash natural graded park with rollers and berms.
+There is the new Lil Stash natural graded park with rollers and berms.
 Plus, Loon Mountain is home to the only Super Pipe in New Hampshire.

 While it may not be super rowdy, you might be able to find some acres ski action down at the base in the Paul Bunyan Room.